intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/2Bit/README.md

 # 2Bit

-This example shows how to directly run 2-bit(iq2) models using BigDL-LLM on Intel GPU.
+This example shows how to directly run 2 bit (iq2) models using BigDL-LLM on Intel GPU.

 ## Verified Models